 Nora is currently a Creative Director at the digital agency Threespot, a certified B Corporation focused on forward-thinking ideas based in Washington D.C. where she works with clients such Planned Parenthood, The Trevor Project, National Parks Trust, U.S. Department of State, Partnership for a Healthier America and more.
 In addition, Nora is a member of the Female Design Council, Design Director for the nonprofit Travis Audubon and a judge for the Bow Seat Ocean Awareness Contest.

 Nora’s work has been featured on the New York Times, PBS, Austin American Statesman, KUT, Bon Appétit, Domino Magazine, The Kitchn, Food52, Vice Munchies, Fathom, Extra Crispy, Edible Austin, Good Food Jobs, Hogsalt, The Edible Schoolyard and more.

 Nora is passionate about helping communities build sustainable practices that support and conserve the natural environment and she believes the space for understanding and change begins with conversation and creativity.
-Raised an Oregonian, Nora has become a devoted Texan by way of marriage and she loves every season Central Texas has to offer.
-She currently lives in Austin, TX with her husband, the Arabic and Turkish scholar Matthew Chovanec, and the family cat, four free-ranging chickens, and a plethora of pollinators in their home garden patch.
+Raised an Oregonian, Nora has become a Texan by way of marriage and amante de la Ciudad de México after numerous freelance stints in the city.
+She currently lives in Washington D.C. with her husband, the Arabic and Turkish scholar Matthew Chovanec, a beloved cat Pamuk, and a plethora of pollinators in their home garden patch.